Click to toggle navigation menu.

 Chloe Aldridge is the Manager of the Executive Office at Tanenbaum.
 She received her MPhil in International Peace Studies (’18) from Trinity College Dublin and her BA in International Relations and Global Studies (’12) with a focus in the MENA region from The University of Texas at Austin.
 Chloe’s graduate school research centered on the use of mass surveillance by the U.S. government against Muslims and those of MENA heritage.
 Since 2012, Chloe has interned in various capacities at NGOs in three countries: The Integration Centre (Ireland), Korean Sharing Movement (South Korea), and Lebanon Support (Lebanon).
 Most notably, she has contributed to support programs for refugees and asylees in Ireland, to the development of legislation for aid to North Korea following South Korean President Moon’s inauguration, and to Lebanon Support’s Conflict Analysis Mapping project and Civil Society Incubator program.

-Julia Arce, Communications Associate
+Julia Arce, Communications Senior Associate

 Brenna Artinger, Senior Workplace Program Associate